An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Experiments

 Regarding \datacenter{}, in Figure \ref{fig:train_rewards_datacenter} we can see a higher instability of TD3 in the first episodes, and a later better performance against SAC and PPO.
 In this environment, SAC again demonstrates early convergence, outperforming PPO in cool and hot climates, and equaling it in the mixed case.

 Once the algorithms were trained and reached convergence, they were evaluated during 20 episodes using the best model obtained during training.
 Figures \ref{fig:eval_metrics_5Zone} and \ref{fig:eval_metrics_datacenter} show the results obtained for each environment, considering the metrics already presented in section \ref{sec:5.1}: mean rewards per episode, power consumption and comfort violation.
-We will analyze the results obtained taking as baseline the performance of both RBCs and random agents (RAND).
+We will analyze the results obtained taking as baseline the performance of both RBCs and random agents (RAND). \edited{The values represented in the boxplots are summarized in Appendix \ref{sec:appendixB}.}

 In the case of \fivezone{}, as shown in Figure \ref{fig:eval_metrics_5Zone}, the best comfort-consumption balance is guaranteed by the RBC.
 Being this an ad hoc solution implemented for each building, we are interested in knowing which DRL algorithm comes closest to its performance.
 In this case, as we could see during training, SAC is the closest agent to RBC control in all climates, followed by PPO and TD3, with similar mean rewards in all scenarios.
 Thus, none of the agents manages to outperform RBC regarding this metric.